Size does matter with remedial massage

-Add to that the extent of particular problem areas, medical history, old injuries and skeletal conditions (e.g. scoliosis) and it creates whole new dimensions.
+Add to that the extent of particular problem areas, medical history, old injuries and skeletal conditions (eg scoliosis) and time between massages, and it creates whole new dimensions.
 Some big people might only be sore or tight in one area, but other small people are stiff and tight all over.
 Age and health conditions also throw in an extra list of challenges.

-I’ve had over 20 years as a massage therapist and I have the skills, qualifications, experience and competency to quickly assess you and give you the most appropriate treatment to achieve the best results in the time available.
+I’ve had 29 years (in 2020) experience as a massage therapist and I have the skills, qualifications, experience and competency to quickly assess you and give you the most appropriate treatment to achieve the best results in the TIME AVAILABLE.

 My FIVE-STAR (top notch) postural assessment allows me to identify within about 30 seconds virtually every muscle that will be sore or tight, even before you get on the table.
 And other simple checks can point out if your problem areas are likely due to nerve entrapment and/or postural alignment issues.

 You need at least an hour for a good, all-over remedial massage, and that’s what most people book.
 Generally speaking, this is sufficient to achieve at least noticeable improvement for people of all shapes and sizes with just ONE of my massages.

 But what if, for example, you are a 208cm (6’6”) male or taller, with legs like tree trunks and a torso to match and you complain of being tight or sore all over?
 Or a bulky current or ex-footballer who doesn’t do enough stretching?

 If you are only on the table for about an hour, I may have to skim over some areas where I really should or could spend more time.